emiliacb/challenge-field-validator/README.md

 - Highly scalable and modular design

 ## TODO
 - [ ] Add more visual validations for occlusion, truncation and background color.
+Current validations are just basic examples.

 ## Project Structure